dahjan/OAS-data-visualization/README.md

 ## Metadata

 Visualization of different metadata entries as bar plots, again with the number of sequences shown above each bar.
-Currently, this only works for human light-chain sequences; the rest will be added at a later point.

 ## Usage